 TIP: Content you add to your text-only version is not automatically added to the HTML version, enabling you to add unique text-only content, if needed.

-- Undo - Click this to undo one or more previous actions you've made while creating your message.
+- Undo - Click this to undo one or more actions you made while creating your message.
 This is the best way to quickly and easily fix mistakes you've made or changes you don't want to keep.

-- Redo - Similarly to Undo, click this to redo one or more previous actions you've made while creating your message.
+- Redo - Click this to redo actions you've made while creating your message, but had then undone.

-The Options tab is where you'll set high-level properties for your message.
-There are four main subsections in the Options tab:
+The Properties tab is where you'll set high-level properties for your message.
+There are four main sub-tabs in the Properties tab:

-There are several options available in the Mailing Properties subsection.
+There are several options available in the Name sub-tab.

-Enter a Mailing Name.
+Enter a Message Name.
 This is for your own organizational purpose, so contacts won't see this.

 Click the Folder menu to store your message in an available folder.